 Yes.
 There are several options:

-2) For those that really want all of the advantages of LFP cells, but in a more budget friendly option, we do have a Light Green version in the pipeline, but we need to stay focused on the original fully featured 16 Blade Green right now.
+3) For those that really want all of the advantages of LFP cells, but in a more budget friendly option, we do have a Light GREEN version in the pipeline, but we need to stay focused on the original fully featured 16 Blade GREEN right now.

 Our team has been hard at work on more important things.
 Creating more interest in 16 Blade hasn’t been a high priority when we already have more than enough of this and we haven’t started to accept orders yet.
-Getting to production is the priority.
-However, as we’re nearing production, one of our new year’s resolutions for 2023 is to provide more regular small updates showing off the visible progress that is now occurring frequently.
+Getting to production is our priority.
+However, as we near production, we’ll provide more regular small updates showing off the visible progress that is now occurring frequently.